zodern/mup-aws-beanstalk/docs/index.md

 Then run `mup deploy` or `mup beanstalk ssl`.

-The command will show a list of emails that ACM sent an email to with instructions on verifying the domain name.
-The list includes your domain's registrant and administrative and technical contact, as well as a few common addresses.
+The command will show a list of email addresses that ACM sent an email to with instructions on verifying the domain name.
+The list includes your domain's registrant, and administrative and technical contact, as well as a few common addresses.

 After you have followed the instructions in the email, run `mup beanstalk ssl` to configure Beanstalk to use the certificate.

-You can run `mup beanstalk ssl` to also view the certificate's status.
+You can also run `mup beanstalk ssl` to view the certificate's status.

 ACM automatically renews the certificates.